-The biggest challenge facing transportation companies is finding candidates with the right mix of engineering skills.
-The growing technical sophistication of transportation equipment demands deep expertise in narrow scientific fields like artificial intelligence, but their complexity also creates a need for system engineers and architects.
-These specialists, probably the hardest of engineers to find, have mastered several engineering disciplines and can address a product holistically, understanding how various systems interact and support each other.
+The biggest challenge facing transportation companies is finding candidates with the right combination of engineering skills required by the increasing technical sophistication of transportation equipment.
+Thus, expertise is needed in narrow scientific fields such as artificial intelligence, but their complexity also creates a need for system engineers and architects.
+These specialists must master multiple engineering disciplines and can approach a product holistically, understanding how different systems interact and support each other.

-Meanwhile, as human resources departments look to recruit more engineers, information technology tools and artificial intelligence systems will be taking over certain engineering assignments, primarily simple design tasks.
-It's estimated that robots will eventually take over as much as 25 percent of the work of engineers, just as they have replaced production workers in factories and changed the skillset necessary for those remaining.
+Information technology tools and artificial intelligence systems will take over some engineering tasks, primarily simple design tasks.
+It is estimated that robots will eventually take over as much as 25 percent of the work of engineers, as they have replaced production workers in factories and changed the required human skill set.